PECAN STREET ASSOCIATION “HERITAGE AWARD”

-PSA’s Heritage Award honors a distinguished individual whose work demonstrates a commitment to excellence in historic preservation, particularly focused on the Sixth Street Historic District.
+PSA’s Heritage Award honors a distinguished individual whose work demonstrates a commitment to excellence in historic and artistic preservation, particularly focused on the Sixth Street Historic District.
 In doing so, we hope to inspire others to take action to preserve, protect, and promote Austin’s historic resources.
 All winners are honored during an annual Awards Ceremony before or during the fall Pecan Street Festival.
 In addition, recognition includes a monetary award to be made to the recipient’s designated charity.

 2014 was the first year PSA gave the award, and it went to Ms. Emma Lou Linn.

 2015’s Heritage Award was given to Mr. Wayne Bell, FAIA.

 Boyd Vance was born in Houston on July 9, 1957, in Houston’s Third Ward.
 He made his way to Austin to attend St. Stephen’s Episcopal High School from which he graduated in May 1975.